take a break

 Featured sculptors

-We are delighted to welcome you to our eighth Sculpture at Doddington exhibition.
-We have more than 300 inspiring works of art by 60 national and international sculptors set throughout our walled and wild gardens.
+We are delighted to welcome you to our annual Sculpture at Doddington exhibition.
+We have hundreds of inspiring works of art by national and international sculptors set throughout our walled and wild gardens.

 There are numbered arrows through the gardens to showcase the breadth of work on display and help you make the most of your visit.
 Don’t forget to visit the Stable Yard where you will find a large indoor sculpture gallery.